MasterOfWebM/WebM-Converter/readme.md

 Plenty of stuff is planned:

 * Ability to use subtitles
-* Check the size of the outputted video to see if it worked properly
-  * If it didn't, then give recommendations to the user to fix it
 * Update check
 * Drag and Drop
 * Preview (general and crop)